What We Do

-At the HNBF, we know that a successful company’s greatest asset is its people.
-Today’s workforce and marketplace represent a dynamic mix of cultures, races, ages, and genders.
-For companies to succeed in the global economy and be responsive to demographic shifts they must attract and retain skilled employees who have different experiences and backgrounds.
+A successful company’s greatest asset is its people.
+Today’s workforce and marketplace represent a dynamic mix of cultures, races, ages and genders.
+For companies to succeed in the global economy and be responsive to demographic shifts they must attract and retain skilled employees with different experiences and backgrounds

 The HNBF’s Access Corporate America Law Summit aims to increase the diversity in corporate legal departments.
 It is a unique program that invites first-year Latinx law students at top law schools to hear from corporate lawyers on a variety of topics that will give them a competitive edge when applying for jobs.